In fight over Russia memo, Republicans have unusual ally

 “The only conclusion you can draw right now is that certain Russian accounts that have previously been associated with pushing anti-American narratives are also pushing this narrative and pushing it effectively,” said Maddox, an adjunct professor of national security at George Mason University.

-At issue is a memo commissioned by Rep. Devin Nunes, Republican chairman of the U.S. House of Representatives Intelligence Committee.
-It contains “extremely classified” material regarding the U.S. government’s investigation into possible collusion between Trump’s 2016 campaign and Russia, said a senior committee source.
+At issue is a classified memo commissioned by Rep. Devin Nunes, the Republican chairman of the U.S. House of Representatives Intelligence Committee who last year said he was removing himself from the Trump-Russia probe.

+In a rare joint statement, the committee’s nine Democrats called the document “a misleading set of talking points attacking the FBI” and drawn from “highly classified” documents.

+The Republicans, they said, made the memo available to all House members in preparation for a public release “for the political purpose of spreading a false narrative and undermining” Mueller and the FBI.

 Current and former senior U.S. intelligence officials deny that they conducted any improper surveillance.
 Democrats on the panel think material in the memo is mischaracterized and taken out of context, said the committee source, who spoke on condition of anonymity.